Arthur Hailey

-Arthur Frederick Hailey, AE (5 April 1920 – 24 November 2004) was a British/Canadian novelist whose plot-driven storylines were set against the backdrops of various industries.
+Arthur Frederick Hailey, AE (5 April 1920 – 24 November 2004) was a British-Canadian novelist whose plot-driven storylines were set against the backdrops of various industries.
 His books, which include such best sellers as Hotel (1965), Airport (1968), Wheels (1971), The Moneychangers (1975), and Overload (1979), have sold 170 million copies in 38 languages.

 Early life

 Arthur Frederick Hailey was born on 5 April 1920, in Luton, Bedfordshire, England, the only child of George Wellington Hailey, a factory worker, and Elsie Wright Hailey.
 An avid reader, Hailey began to write poems, plays and stories at a young age.
 He once said, "My mother left me off chores so I could write."
 Elsie encouraged her son to learn typing and shorthand so that he might become a clerk instead of a factory worker.

 At fourteen, Hailey failed to win a scholarship which would have enabled him to continue his schooling.
 From 1934 to 1939 he was an office boy and clerk in London.
 He joined the Royal Air Force in 1939, and served as a pilot during World War II, eventually rising to the rank of flight lieutenant.
 In 1947, unhappy with the post-war Labour government, he emigrated to Canada, becoming a dual citizen.
 Settling in Toronto, he held a variety of jobs in such fields as real estate, sales, and advertising.
 He was editor of a trade magazine called Bus and Truck Transport.
 During these years, he continued to write.
+Initially, the Haileys lived at 2747 St Clair Ave E. in East York, before moving in 1955 to 100 Sylvan Avenue in Scarborough.
+The Haileys moved again in 1962 to 11 Fallingbrook Woods in Scarborough.
+Additionally, the Haileys owned a cottage on Kennisis Lake.